Canadian History

 During its glorious age in the 17th century, Honfleur was a large commercial hub that was making trades with North America, the Caribbean (known as the West Indies back then), Africa and the Azores.

-But eventually the Champlain's enterprise has proven to be a success.
+But eventually, Champlain's enterprise has proven to be a success.
 He was a great diplomat which helped him build alliances with the vast majority of native tribes in modern Quebec and Ontario during the first decade of New France.
 Isn't it fascinating to accidentally find connections like the one between Honfleur and Quebec?

 0 comments